Juliet Cowan

-Juliet Cowan (born 21 May 1974 in Belfast, Northern Ireland) is a British television, film and stage actress.
-Cowan has had various TV guest star roles in long-running shows such as EastEnders, Silent Witness and Casualty.
-Cowan has also had a recurring role in the CBBC show The Sarah Jane Adventures, This Life and BBC comedy Back to Life.
+Juliet Cowan is a television, film and stage actress from Northern Ireland.
+Cowan has had various TV guest star roles in long-running shows such as EastEnders, Silent Witness, and Casualty.
+Cowan has also had a recurring role in the CBBC show The Sarah Jane Adventures, This Life, and BBC comedy Back to Life.

+Early life and education

+Juliet Cowan was born in Belfast, Northern Ireland.